ziqinyeow/agno/README.md

 from agno.tools.reasoning import ReasoningTools from agno.tools.yfinance import YFinanceTools

-agent = Agent(
+reasoning_agent = Agent(
-    model=Claude(id="claude-3-7-sonnet-latest"),
+    model=Claude(id="claude-sonnet-4-20250514"),
     tools=[
         ReasoningTools(add_instructions=True),
         YFinanceTools(stock_price=True, analyst_recommendations=True, company_info=True, company_news=True),
     ],
-    instructions=[
-        "Use tables to display data",
+    instructions="Use tables to display data.",
-        "Only output the report, no other text",
-    ],
     markdown=True,
 )
-agent.print_response("Write a report on NVDA", stream=True, show_full_reasoning=True, stream_intermediate_steps=True)
 ```

 https://github.com/user-attachments/assets/bbb99955-9848-49a9-9732-3e19d77b2ff8

+## Get Started

+If you're new to Agno, read the documentation to build your [first Agent](https://docs.agno.com/introduction/agents), chat with it on the [playground](https://docs.agno.com/introduction/playground) and monitor it on [agno.com](https://docs.agno.com/introduction/monitoring).

+After that, checkout the [Examples Gallery](https://docs.agno.com/examples) and build real-world applications with Agno.

-## Key features
+## Why Agno?

-Agno is simple, fast and model-agnostic.
-Here are some key features:
+Agno will help you build best-in-class, highly-performant agentic systems, saving you hours of research and boilerplate.
+Here are some key features that set Agno apart:

-- **Model Agnostic**: Agno Agents can connect to 23+ model providers, no lock-in.
+- **Model Agnostic**: Agno provides a unified interface to 23+ model providers, no lock-in.
-- **Lightning Fast**: - **Lightning Fast**: Agents instantiate in **~3μs** and use **~5Kib** memory on average (see [performance](#performance) for more details).
+- **Highly performant**: Agents instantiate in **~3μs** and use **~6.5Kib** memory on average.
-- **Reasoning is a first class citizen**: Make your Agents "think" and "analyze" using Reasoning Models, `ReasoningTools` or our custom `chain-of-thought` approach.
+- **Reasoning is a first class citizen**: Reasoning improves reliability and is a must-have for complex autonomous agents.
+Agno supports 3 approaches to reasoning: Reasoning Models, `ReasoningTools` or our custom `chain-of-thought` approach.
-- **Natively Multi Modal**: Agno Agents are natively multi modal, they can take in text, image, audio and video and generate text, image, audio and video as output.
+- **Natively Multi-Modal**: Agno Agents are natively multi-modal, they accept text, image, audio and video as input and generate text, image, audio and video as output.
-- **Advanced Multi Agent Architecture**: Agno provides an industry leading multi-agent architecture (**Agent Teams**) with 3 different modes: `route`, `collaborate` and `coordinate`.
+- **Advanced Multi-Agent Architecture**: Agno provides an industry leading multi-agent architecture (**Agent Teams**) with reasoning, memory, and shared context.
-- **Agentic Search built-in**: Give your Agents the ability to search for information at runtime using one of 20+ vector databases.
-Get access to state-of-the-art Agentic RAG that uses hybrid search with re-ranking. **Fully async and highly performant.**
+- **Built-in Agentic Search**: Agents can search for information at runtime using 20+ vector databases.
+Agno provides state-of-the-art Agentic RAG, **fully async and highly performant.**
-- **Long-term Memory & Session Storage**: Agno provides plug-n-play `Storage` & `Memory` drivers that give your Agents long-term memory and session storage.
+- **Built-in Memory & Session Storage**: Agents come with built-in `Storage` & `Memory` drivers that give your Agents long-term memory and session storage.
-- **Pre-built FastAPI Routes**: Agno provides pre-built FastAPI routes to serve your Agents, Teams and Workflows.
 - **Structured Outputs**: Agno Agents can return fully-typed responses using model provided structured outputs or `json_mode`.
+- **Pre-built FastAPI Routes**: After building your Agents, serve them using pre-built FastAPI routes.
+0 to production in minutes.
 - **Monitoring**: Monitor agent sessions and performance in real-time on [agno.com](https://app.agno.com).

-## Building Agents with Agno

-If you're new to Agno, start by building your [first Agent](https://docs.agno.com/introduction/agents), chat with it on the [playground](https://docs.agno.com/introduction/playground) and finally, monitor it on [agno.com](https://docs.agno.com/introduction/monitoring).

-After that, checkout the [Examples Gallery](https://docs.agno.com/examples) and build real-world applications with Agno.

 ## Installation